cbcrg/tcoffee/docs/3DTREE.rst

 Outputs:
 * ``score_raw``: Tabulated dump of the numerical values associated with every residue, every sequence and every column of the considered alignment.

-Identification positions that support a given sub-cluster
+Identification of positions that support a given sub-cluster
 ------------------------

 If you have a well defined sub-group of sequences (i.e. domains having the same function, same specificty, etc...), it is possible to estimate which columns yield the best support using the following command,